Glovely

 Empathy Mapping

-Our team additionally conducted secondary research, utilizing several informative video resources to inform our understanding of day-to-day interactions
+Our team additionally conducted secondary research, utilizing several informative video resources to inform our understanding of day-to-day interactions.

 Ideate